LukePappa/Ourism/k.md

 Divine Love is the only reality.
 It has become distorted into egocentric desire, creating the false perception of separation and multiplicity.
-Our purpose is to attune ourselves to God by learning to love one another selflessly.
+Providence is such that all perceive a world wherein they reunite with God by learning to love others selflessly.